 To support the implementation of the Raptors MOU and wider CMS flyway conservation objectives, the Technical Advisory Group (TAG) and the Flyways Working Group (FWG) provide scientific and technical advice to Parties and Signatories on a range of conservation issues affecting migratory raptors.
 One component of this work is supporting the identification and conservation of Internationally Important Raptor Areas (IIRAs).
 In this context, the two groups assess the completeness of the existing network, identify geographical and taxonomic gaps, and recommend additional sites and priority species to strengthen the network over time.

 A series of analyses conducted by the Raptors MOU TAG in 2023 and 2026 identified conservation gaps for migratory raptors in the IIRAs currently identified in Africa and Eurasia.
-The reports, which focused on selected raptor species, highlighted gaps in the current site network along migratory flyways and identified priority areas and species for future expansion, providing the scientific basis for identifying additional IIRAs and strengthening the network over time.
+The reports, which focused on priority (Category 1) raptor species, highlighted gaps in the current site network along migratory flyways and identified priority areas and species for future expansion, providing the scientific basis for identifying additional IIRAs and strengthening the network over time.

-Pilot species such as the Egyptian Vulture and Steppe Eagle were identified as having significant gaps in the identification of their breeding and non-breeding sites.
+The analyses also revealed significant taxonomic and geographic gaps in the current network.
+Particularly notable were the genuine gaps identified for several African vulture species, including Hooded, White-headed, White-backed, Rüppell's and Lappet-faced Vultures.
+In addition, species such as the Egyptian Vulture and Steppe Eagle were would require further site identification efforts due to gaps in coverage across parts of their range.
+These findings highlighted priority areas for future surveys, monitoring and site identification efforts to ensure that internationally significant breeding, migration, roosting and non-breeding sites are adequately represented within the IIRA network.

 IIRA Implementation